Baby Elephant Wall Sculpture Pattern

-Watch your visitors’ faces when they see this sculpture on your wall!
+Watch your visitors’ faces when they see this paper mache elephant “faux trophy mount” on your wall.

 This happy baby elephant is too young for tusks, but she’s still pretty darned big!
 Finished size: about 19.5 inches (496 mm) high, 22.25 inches (566 mm) wide and 9 inches (231 mm) deep.